Schadre/AmazonReplica/README.md

 Amazon Replica

-Using the skills I've praticed in Coding Temple Bootcamp, my task was to position the following based on a mock-up:
+Using the skills I've praticed at Coding Temple Bootcamp, my task was to position the following based on a mock-up:

 - Sign In